OpenMeasurement/audience_modeling_toolbox/README.md

  * A completely open framework, to test, verify, and utilize by all the parties.
  * A flexible methodology, to take into account the desired measurement quantities, advertising patterns, targeted audience, as well as the fundamental difference between different types of impressions.

+## How is the new approach different?
+Let us explicitly point out the main fundamental differences between our suggestion, the *virtual society modeling* and the previous suggested approaches.
+1) We advocate for a choice of campaign (or advertiser) specific VID modeling.
+This allows to specifically target the need of each advertiser separately.
+Of course this is more computationally involved but is a necessary ingredient to any meaningful measurement based on VID modeling.

+2) We emphasize on the choice of multidimensional reach-frequency distribution as a source of training for the VID model instead of the suggested *reach* surface.
+Note that the terminology might be confusing, the reach surface in previous studies refers to the *1+ reach* (the total number of people reach once or more), however we believe that the reach-frequency distribution (or the number of people reached an exact number of times in each media) is a better choice.

+3) We suggest a more structured mathematical description of the modeling in order to respect the frequency distribution, specifically the *long tail* of the TV viewership.
+More specifically, the choice of delta functions does not follow the required tail of the TV viewership distribution.

+4) We emphasize on the importance of reporting the reach-frequency distribution in a media-specific (multidimensional) way in order to provide the ability to value impressions on different media in a different fashion.
+For example, it is important to not treat an impression on full screen TV with an online impression on the same footing.

 Comparison of the virtual society modeling  from the basic VID + sketch methodology

 | What | Virtual society | basic VID + sketch |